chtoucas/Narvalo.NET/docs/Overview.md

 <Import Project="..\..\tools\Narvalo.Common.props" />
 ```
 - Remove all sections about Debug, Release and CodeContracts.
-- Remove all properties configured globally (see below).
+- Remove all properties configured globally.

 A typical project file should then look like this:
 ```xml